 Search engines are computers, although they are becoming more sophisticated over time; they still need help.
 There are best practices in place when building a site to help guide the search engines in understanding what your site is all about (i.e. page titles, meta descriptions, etc.)

 After all of these things are accomplished you need to keep feeding the search engines fresh content.
-Think about how much information is available on the internet, if your site isn’t adding new content all of the time; how will the search engines know you are still relevant?The more you feed the search engines the more they will come back; and if your content is good… Click To Tweet
+Think about how much information is available on the internet, if your site isn’t adding new content all of the time; how will the search engines know you are still relevant?The more you feed the search engines the more they will come back; and if your content is good you will be rewarded with stronger rankings.
+Click To Tweet

 What are some key terms to understand when getting started in SEO?